ShakyRex/Password-manager-and-graphic-interface/README.md

 # Password-manager-and-graphic-interface
-a local password manager built with tkintern
+a local password manager built with tkintern.